wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 I first came across this puzzle in a nice [blog post](https://buttondown.com/hillelwayne/archive/solving-linkedin-queens-with-smt/) by Hillel Wayne, whose blog I enjoy reading, where he solved it using an SMT solver called Z3.

 In the past, I had used a Python-based SAT solver called PyEDA [1], and I thought it would be interesting to use it to find all solutions to the LinkedIn Queens puzzle.
-Let’s solve it for a `4x4` grid though the code can be extended to solve it for a `9x9` grid.
+Let’s solve it for a `4x4` grid though the code extends to `9x9` grid.
 The code uses Python 3.13.1 and PyEDA 0.29.0.

-To get started with PyEDA, we represent the 4×4 grid as a two-dimensional bit vector:
+To get started with PyEDA, we represent the 4×4 grid as a two‑dimensional array of Boolean variables:
 ```python
 X = exprvars('x', 4, 4)
 ```